 … without stipulation or exception relative to contributions of financial support, gifts, affiliation, or in-kind services.

-… in the provision of services and opportunities without discriminating on the basis of race, gender, gender identity, ethnicity, sexual orientation, religion, national origin, disability, age, or economic status.
+… in the provision of services and opportunities without discriminating on the basis of race, gender, gender identity, ethnicity, sexual orientation, religion, national origin, disability, age, economic status, or veteran status.

 … by proactively addressing inclusivity and diversity.